 The considerable natural resources of Siberia and Yakutia are not in its agriculture but its timber and its minerals.

-Though the evidence about the regional impacts of global climate change in Siberia can seem contradictory, climate change might possibly extend the growing season and conditions for agriculture further north into areas of Siberia currently dominated by forests; or it might not.
+Though the evidence about the regional impacts of global climate change in Siberia can seem contradictory, climate change might possibly extend the growing season and conditions for agriculture further north into areas of Siberia currently dominated by forests.
 Nonetheless, the considerable natural resources of Siberia and Yakutia are not in its agriculture but its timber and its minerals, including everything from diamonds, gold, and other rare metals to oil, natural gas, and coal.
 Yakutia’s mineral wealth explains why its most important current long-distance orientation in terms of transportation is neither East-West by land nor North-South by river; it is by air.
 Yakutia supposedly possesses the largest diamond processing facility in the world and diamond mining represents the main industry.
 Diamonds are one of those minerals that can be transported by air because of its value to weight ratio.
 The diamond company Almazy Rossii-Sakha (Alrosa) accounts for between one-half and one-third of the Sahka Republic’s total fiscal revenues.
 Alrosa employs about 50,000 workers in Sakha, represents one of the largest sources of foreign revenue in the Russian Federation, and is the world’s second largest diamond corporation after DeBeers.
 As one author puts it, what is good for Alrosa is good for Sakha.

 Map13: Projected natural gas deposits in the Arctic.
 Source: U.S. Geological Survey.